M4V vs. MP4: What Is the Difference?

 From an encoding point of view, M4V and MP4 are very different.
 First of all, they use different codecs and M4V’s container is only compatible with H.264 while MP4 can also use MPEG-4, H265, and others.
 From an audio point of view, both formats can hold MP3, AC3, or AAC codecs.
 Taking all these into consideration, we can conclude that the quality is similar but the file size for M4V is larger.

 When we do an M4V VS MP4 comparison, the first and biggest difference is their compatibility.
-Unlike M4V, MP4 is compatible with any type of device and operating system such as Windows, MAC, Android, iPhone, game consoles, and so on.
+MP4 is compatible with any type of device and operating system such as Windows, macOS, Android, iPhone, game consoles, and so on.
 Media players easily identify MP4 and can run it with no issue.

-In the MP4 vs M4V discussion, we can’t ignore their developers and support application.
-To have a better understanding, the M4V filetype is developed by Apple and has been designed to match Apple products such as iPhone, iTunes, and more.
+In the MP4 vs M4V discussion, we can’t ignore their developers and support applications.
+To have a better understanding, M4V is a file type developed by Apple, designed specifically to match its products, including iPhone, iTunes, and more.

-MP4 is designed by the Moving Picture Experts Group (MPEG), and was created to match any device and media player.
+MP4, developed by the Moving Picture Experts Group (MPEG), is designed to be compatible with virtually any device and media player.
 It also has a strong compression capability, and very few bandwidth requirements too.
-This helped MP4 becoming one of the most popular video formats in the digital world.

-Now that we settle the difference between MP4 and M4V, it’s time to discuss which one to choose, based on your needs and projects.
+Now that we have settled the difference between MP4 and M4V, it’s time to discuss which one to choose, based on your needs and projects.

 MP4 is the go-to.
-In MP4 versus M4V conversation, MP4 has much better compatibility with universal devices.
+In MP4 versus M4V conversation, the former has much better compatibility with universal devices.
 It’s easier to copy, transfer or playback an MP4 format file.
-It can be used on Windows and Android operating systems, and in case an MP4 file type gets damaged, there is countless software that can repair it.
+It can be used on Windows and Android operating systems, and in case an MP4 file type gets damaged, there are many software options available to repair it.

 After talking about the main M4V and MP4 differences you need to be aware of when choosing your M4V player Mac software, it’s time to put everything on a table.
 You will be able to easily compare the two formats in all aspects.